What is postpartum depression?

-The postpartum depressionPostpartum depression is a condition that occurs 2 to 8 weeks after delivery and can last 6 months to a year.
+The post-partum depressionis a condition that occurs 2 to 8 weeks after childbirth, and can last 6 months to a year.

-Unlike the baby blueswhich affects a large number of women, postpartum depression is an illness that occurs in 10% to 15% of women who have given birth in France, and which will develop more severely over time and require specific treatment.
-Postpartum depression can also develop in the continuity of a baby blues.
+Unlike the baby blueswhich affects a large number of women, post-partum depression occurs in 10% to 15% of women in France who have given birth, and will develop more severely over time, requiring specific treatment.
+Post-partum depression can also develop as a continuation of the baby blues.

-Women who have already suffered from depression or strong anxiety have an increased risk of developing postpartum depression, although it can affect any mother.
+Women who have already suffered from depression or high anxiety levels are at greater risk of developing post-partum depression, although it can affect any mother.

-In addition, women often find it difficult to seek help and tend to isolate themselves because they feel guilty for feeling this way when they thought they would be happy with the birth of their baby, especially if the baby was wanted.
+What's more, women often find it hard to seek help, and tend to isolate themselves because they feel guilty for feeling this way when they thought they'd feel happiness at the birth of their baby, especially if the baby was wanted.
 They feel like bad mothers.
 Sometimes they also blame it on fatigue.
-Many of them suffer from this pathology without having spoken to the medical profession.
+Many suffer from this pathology without having spoken to the medical profession.

-However, it is important to identify this condition so that it can be treated as soon as possible and early interactions with the baby can be established under good conditions.
+However, it is important to recognize this pathology so as to be able to treat it as quickly as possible and create early interactions with your baby under the right conditions.

-The symptoms of postpartum depression are well known and numerous.
+The symptoms of post-partum depression are well-known and numerous.
 They are often similar to any other depression, except that they are more associated with the baby.
-They can be:
+They can include

 - Feeling of ineffectiveness

-- Psychomotor slowdown (difficulty thinking and concentrating, decreased alertness, memory lapses, difficulty following or participating in a conversation, difficulty acting...)
+- Psychomotor slowdown (difficulty thinking and concentrating, reduced alertness, memory lapses, difficulty following or participating in a conversation, difficulty taking action, etc.)

 - Loss of appetite